gravitational/teleport/docs/4.1/ssh_gsuite.md

 ### Download Service Account JSON
 ![Create OAuth Creds](img/gsuite/gsuite-5f-download-json.png)

-This JSON file will need to be uploaded to the Authenication server, and will be later referenced by the OIDC Connector, under `google_service_account_uri`.
+This JSON file will need to be uploaded to the Authentication server, and will be later referenced by the OIDC Connector, under `google_service_account_uri`.

+!!! note:
+    Teleport requires the service account JSON to be uploaded to all Teleport authentication servers when setting up in a HA config.

 ## API Scopes: